labsyspharm/vae-paper/README.md

 ---

-## VAE Source Code
+## MORPHӔUS Source Code

-Source code for the VAE analysis pipeline used in this study is freely-available and archived on [GitHub](https://github.com/labsyspharm/vae).
+MORPHӔUS source code will be made freely-available upon the release of the paper and will be archived on [GitHub](https://github.com/labsyspharm/vae) and Zenodo.

 ---

 ## Data Availability

-New data associated with this paper is available at the [HTAN Data Portal](https://data.humantumoratlas.org).
-Input data required to run the source code found here is freely-available at [Sage Synapse](https://www.synapse.org/#!Synapse:syn53216852/files/)
+Image files associated with this paper were first generated as part of the Human Tumor Atlas Network (HTAN) project and are available at the [HTAN Data Portal](https://data.humantumoratlas.org).
+Input images required to run the source code found here is also freely-available at [Sage Synapse](https://www.synapse.org/#!Synapse:syn53216852/files/)

 ---